oVirt/ovirt-site/source/sla/quota.html.md

 The grace in percentage of the Storage Quota the default should be configured in the vdc_options

+storage_unlimited

+boolean

+default false

+Represent whether the quota storage is unlimited for DC

+cluster_unlimited

+boolean

+default false

+Represent whether the quota cluster is unlimited for DC

 **quota_cluster** - Represent the clusters which are part of the Quota, The relationship of Cluster-Quota is Many-To-Many.

 Column Name